View our full coverage of the Undergraduate Commencement ceremony.

 Programs at a Glance

-Transportation, software development, renewable energies and optimization—the world of engineering is multifaceted, offering many specialties and career paths.
+Transportation, software development, renewable energies and optimization — the world of engineering is multifaceted, offering many specialties and career paths.
 Which path speaks to your talents and professional goals?
-Quinnipiac offers bachelor’s degree programs in four of the fastest growing engineering fields—mechanical, civil, industrial and software—as well as in computer science.
+Quinnipiac offers bachelor’s degree programs in four of the fastest growing engineering fields — mechanical, civil, industrial and software — as well as in computer science.

 Each program grounds you first in theory, then builds technical proficiency through both independent and interdisciplinary projects.
 Classrooms are small, student-centered and emphasize interactive learning with the same powerful software, machinery and materials used by professional engineers and computer scientists.
+We also place great emphasis on preparing you for the FE (Fundamentals of Engineering) certificate, which you'll earn during your senior year.
+The first of the NCEES exams, the FE certificate represents the first major step toward becoming a licensed engineer.

+Our curriculums officially recognize the National Academy of Engineering’s “14 Grand Challenges for Engineering” facing global society in the 21st century.
+Behind everything we do is an emphasis on improving sustainability, health, security and joy of living for people all over the world.
 Our goal is not only to make you indispensable to a variety of industries, but a vital asset to any community you live and work in.
 You’ll gain necessary field experience through internships with nationally recognized companies, while humanitarian trips and service learning opportunities afford you the experience of using your skills for the benefit of society, and those less fortunate.

 School and Campus Life